Built For The Worst Weather Mother Nature (or anyone else) Can Throw At Them

 In reality, windows are either impact rated or non-impact rated — there's no in-between.

-0 MPH (a Design Pressure rating of 50).
+It's important to understand that meeting the local code means windows must withstand wind speeds up to 140 MPH (a Design Pressure rating of 50).
 However, a window with a DP 50 rating can resist strong winds but is not necessarily impact rated.
 This means it may not withstand debris flying at it during a storm.

 To truly protect your home, you need impact-rated windows that are tested and certified to resist both high winds and flying debris.